 - Get between seven and eight hours of sleep each night

-- Reduce stress levels (try meditation or reading before bed)
+- Reduce stress (try meditation or reading before bed)

 If there’s a real risk to your health or the health of people around you, we recommend speaking to a medical professional.
-With extreme symptoms, you may receive a prescription for drug therapy.
+With extreme symptoms you may receive a prescription for drug therapy.
 Either way, intervention is important when your sleeping pattern is disturbed.
-For the sake of your relationship, we also recommend visiting a professional when your partner is getting their sleep disturbed too.
+For the sake of your relationship we also recommend visiting a professional when your partner is having their sleep disturbed too.

-Elsewhere, seek help if the problem is getting more frequent or more severe.
-In some cases, you may need to attend an overnight sleep lab.
+Otherwise seek help if the problem gets more frequent or more severe.
+In some cases you may need to attend an overnight sleep lab.
 Don’t feel ashamed about your condition no matter how strange or bizarre the symptoms may seem.
-Even with violent behavior, a parasomnia is rarely linked with a psychiatric disorder.
+Even with violent behavior parasomnia is rarely linked to a psychiatric disorder.

-To prevent the suffering of yourself and your roommates, family, or partners, it’s always better to find a resolution early.
-In our experience, support groups and therapy sessions have a fantastic reputation for sleep-related issues.
-Even by having conversations with people in the same boat, it relieves the tension and helps you understand that this is just a medical condition that needs resolving.
+To prevent suffering of you and your roommates, family, or partners it’s always better to find a resolution early.
+In our experience support groups and therapy sessions have a fantastic reputation for sleep related issues.
+Even conversations with people in the same boat relieve the tension and help you understand that this is just a medical condition that needs resolving.

-By dealing with the issue, you can get closer with your loved ones and resume a sleeping pattern that allows for a healthy life!
+By dealing with the issue you can get closer to your loved ones and resume a sleeping pattern that allows for a healthy life!